The best way to borrow a small amount of money

 Credit card

 A credit card with a 0% interest period on purchases could be useful if you need to pay for something specific.
-Paying it off within the 0% timeframe means you’ll only pay back what you borrowed and you’ll avoid hefty interest charges (as long as you keep up the minimum monthly payments as well).
+Provided you pay off the debt within the 0% timeframe, you’ll only pay back what you borrowed.

 Pros:

-• Spread the cost over a set period of time without paying interest
+• Spread the cost over a set period without paying interest

-• Used responsibly, a credit card could help improve your credit rating
+• Used responsibly, a credit card could improve your credit rating.

 Cons:

-• Once the 0% period ends, you’ll be charged a high interest rate
+• Once the 0% period ends, you’ll pay a higher interest rate

 • If you go over the credit limit, you’ll be charged a penalty fee

-• You must pay at least the minimum monthly repayment or risk losing the 0% deal and damaging your credit score
+• You must make the minimum monthly repayment or risk losing the 0% deal and damaging your credit score.

 Overdraft